cloudinary/cloudinary-cli/README.md

 This command line interface is fully and seamlessly integrated with Cloudinary's APIs.

 ## Requirements
 Your own Cloudinary account.
-If you don't already have one, sign up at [https://cloudinary.com/users/register/free](https://cloudinary.com/users/register/free)
+If you don't already have one, sign up at [https://cloudinary.com/users/register/free](https://cloudinary.com/users/register/free).

-Python 3.6 or later
+Python 3.6 or later.
+You can install Python from [https://www.python.org/](https://www.python.org/).
+Note that the Python Package Installer (pip) is installed with it.

-## Setup
+## Setup and Installation

 1. Set your CLOUDINARY_URL environment variable by adding `export CLOUDINARY_URL=<YOUR_CLOUDINARY_URL>` to your terminal configuration file (using `~/.bash_profile` as an example here):